 The Council is a legally separate, non-profit, quasi-public corporation.
-The Council received its charter from the Governor of the State of Louisiana on January 31, 1974 and subsequently incorporated on June 24, 1975 under the provisions of Title 12, Chapter 2 of the Louisiana Revised Statutes.
+The Council received its charter from the Governor of the State of Louisiana in May of 1972 under the provisions of Title 12, Chapter 2 of the Louisiana Revised Statutes.
 A Board of Directors, consisting of thirteen (13) voluntary members, who serve three-year terms, governs the Council.
 Each member may serve no more than two consecutive terms.
 A board member who has served two consecutive terms is ineligible to serve on the Board of Directors for one year.
 Reasonable efforts are made to maintain a Board of Directors who is representative of the population of the Parish.
 Nominations to fill expiring terms of board members are made in April to the Councils membership committee that will consider and screen the nominations.
 The membership committee nominates who it believes to be the best-qualified persons to the board.
 The members of the Council elect board members at their annual membership meeting in June.
 Any adult citizen of the Parish, age 60 and over, may register to be a member of the Council.
 Membership fees are not charged.